pasamyagnesh/pasamyagnesh/README.md

 # 💫 About Me:
 I'm a 4th Yr.
-CSE undergrad .
-My interests include Competitive Programming, Backend development and Algorithms.I have hands-on experience in developing RESTful APIs using JavaScript.
-I am actively looking for opportunities in both frontend and backend roles
+CSE undergrad.
+My interests include Competitive Programming, Backend Development, and Algorithms.
+I have hands-on experience in developing RESTful APIs using JavaScript.
+I am actively looking for opportunities in both frontend and backend roles.

+---

+## 🛠️ Products:
+Here are some of the products I've developed:

+- [**Dork**](https://dork-application.vercel.app/): A coding platform for solving problems based on various data structures and algorithms concepts, aimed at improving competitive programming skills.

+---

 ## 🌐 Socials: